JonathanMWerner/meta_organoid_analysis/figure_plots_with_data_code.md

 2024-08-27

 This markdown file contains the code for generating all plots for the
-publication: Werner and Gillis, Preservation of Co-expression defines the primary tissue fidelity of human neural organoids, 2024
+publication: Werner and Gillis, Meta-analysis of scRNA-seq Co-expression in Human Neural Organoids Reveals High Variability in Recapitulating Primary Tissue, 2024

 All data for these plots is provided at
 <https://github.com/JonathanMWerner/meta_organoid_analysis/tree/main/data_for_plots>